dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`turtlehistogram.py`
 --------------------------

-Write a program in Python to allow the user to input a list of numbers, separated by spaces.
+Write a program to allow the user to input a list of numbers, separated by spaces.
 Then, using turtle, draw a vertical histogram, with alternating colors, representing those numbers.

 For example: